The most common way foreign investors obtain the Greek Golden Visas is through real estate investments.

 One attractive aspect of the Greek Golden Visa program is that foreigners can invest in residential and commercial real estate property.
 This allows people who want to invest in both commercial and residential properties to potentially reap the benefits of both types of investments simultaneously.

 Moreover, multiple investors can contribute to purchasing one property at a larger amount to satisfy these requirements.
 As long as each investor contributes to the qualifying minimum, they are all potentially eligible for Greek Golden Visas.
 Thus, two investors can contribute €500,000 each into an Athens property to qualify for Golden Visas.
 In such cases, both investors would be eligible for Golden Visas.

-Rental income generated by Greece real estate is around 5%.
+Rental income generated by Greece real estate is around 4-8% depending on the area.
 Many Golden Visa properties advertise a 5% return for rental income, though this will vary depending on region, type of property, and other factors.
-Oftentimes, this return will be guaranteed by the developer or come with a guaranteed buyback.

 Additionally, investors can qualify for the Greek Golden Visa by investing €250,000 in a timeshare lease or furnished hotel residence.
 Investors must sign a 10-year lease on an eligible property.
 These properties must be certified as an eligible used hotel accommodation or tourist residence, so it is important for investors to check with their legal advisors that their prospective properties are actually eligible.

 Foreign investors can also qualify for the Greek Golden Visa by depositing €400,000 into a Greek bank account.
 The investor must maintain this minimum amount in their bank account for the entire duration of the year.

 Foreigners can also obtain the Greek Golden Visa by purchasing Greek government bonds totaling €400,000.
 The bonds must mature in at least three years.